 For the sake of clarity, this Annual Report follows the English naming convention of first name followed by last name, regardless of whether an individual's name is Chinese or English.
-Numerical figures included in this Annual Report have been subject to rounding adjustments.
-Accordingly, numerical figures shown as totals in various tables may not be arithmetic aggregations of the figures that precede them.
 Certain market data and other statistical information contained in this Annual Report are based on information from independent industry organizations, publications, surveys and forecasts.
 Some market data and statistical information contained in this Annual Report are also based on management's estimates and calculations, which are derived from our review and interpretation of the independent sources listed above, our internal research and our knowledge of the PRC information technology industry.
 While we believe such information is reliable, we have not independently verified any third-party information and our internal data has not been verified by any independent source.